PrestonJayHil/tropical-sky/README.md

 ## About
 This theme is a personal project :

-* Specifically designed for Python and json files however, this extension works for any language, syntax, file, etc.
+* Specifically designed for Python and Json files however, this extension works for any language, syntax, files, etc.
 * The extension is in its infancy and will be properly maintained, modified and improved over time.
-* Take a look at screen shots below.
+* Take a look at the screen shot below.

 Future Development :

-* Have scoped support for c/c++ and javascript.
+* Hopefully improve the look for javascript, html, C and C++, specifically!
-* Improve existing support for python and json files
+* Improve existing support for this theme.

 ### Author
 * [@prestonjayhil](https://github.com/PrestonJayHil)